OdinsEyeRBLX/RobloxSafetyUtilities/README.md

 - Group owner & admins being inappropriate accounts
 - Groups containing a large amount of inappropriate accounts (Invaded groups)
 - Groups that are clearly made for an inappropriate intent and can pose a threat to minors

+### A website integration of this repository is available at: https://scout-utility.onrender.com/